Eccenux/GoogleFormAnalysis/README.md

 GFA makes analyzing Google Forms easier by filtering and reformatting summary of results.

+Example result below (one of filter sets).
+In Polish but you get the idea.
+The red-green charts are binary questions (yes/no with flavors i.e. yes/maybe/not really/no).
+It's much easier to analyze grids this way.

 ![example charts (pl)](https://raw.github.com/Eccenux/GoogleFormAnalysis/master/_extra/screenshot-medium.jpg)

 Steps to create your own analysis